-- Tweets linking to you: The number of Tweets that a user’s Twitter Card(s) give a summary of a website or video through an image that is tweeted by the user or others.
+- Tweets linking to you: The number of Tweets that a user’s Twitter Card(s) gives a summary of a website or video through an image tweeted by the user or others.

 Under the tab labeled Tweets – these are the most important metrics to track:

-- Tweet Impressions: This directly relates to the numbers of followers, mentions, and retweets that a user receives.
+- Tweet Impressions: This directly relates to the number of followers, mentions, and retweets that a user receives.
 How many streams a tweet is added to.

 Audiences Insights Tab

 The more information you have about your audience, the more compelling content you can create.
 The Audience Insights tab helps you discover valuable information about your followers and the people who’ve engaged with your Tweets.
 Here you’ll have access to data about:

 - Demographics: Such as gender, language, origin, gender, income, marital status, education, and more.

 - Interests: A real-time interest graph displays what percentage of your audience are interested in specific topics, ranging from technology and entertainment to business and tech news

 - Lifestyle: Identifies the occupation, TV viewing preferences, and political affiliation of your audience.

 - Purchasing behavior: Breaks down your audience’s buying style and the types of consumer goods they favor.